Huangphoux/the_datastar_way/README.md

 -   All data stored and processed on the server ⇒ No need for separating the Front-End and the Back-End
 -   On every data change, the page gets re-rendered
 -   Each page only needs one single render function

+### CQRS

+-   Command Query Responsibility Segregation
+-   Commands
+    -   `Create`, `Update` and `Delete`
+    -   User actions on the page that change the application's states
+-   Query
+    -   `Read`
+    -   The render function retrieves data to compute the view
+-   Separate Commands from Query: any user actions that interact with the page should affect the data underneath, so that the re-rendered view can reflect those changes

 # SSE + Brotli